social-media-ethics-automation/book/book_contents/_build/html/_sources/ch02_definitions/03_automation/07_details_of_bot.md

 client.create_tweet(text="<strong style="color:black;background-color:lightgreen">This tweet was posted by a computer program!</strong>")
 </pre>

-The first five highlighted pieces of code are for the special passwords you can get when you get approved for developer access to twitter [TODO: link] (I've put fake values in them for now):
+The first five highlighted pieces of code are for the special passwords you can get when you get [developer access to twitter](../../prefaces/making_twitter_account.md) (I've put fake values in them for now):
 - bearer token
 - consumer key
 - consumer secret